mmilewski/whyscala/README.md

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
+> *Martin Fowler*

 Easy to start
 =============
 * Very similar to Java, you don't have to start with advanced stuff during the first day.